Professional Baseball Spirits: Pro Yakyuu Spirits 2024 - 2025

 Professional Baseball Spirits 2024 - 2025 (プロ野球スピリッツ2024 - 2025, Pro Yakyū Spirits 2024 - 2025) is a baseball simulation video game developed by Konami and PawaPuro Productions for the PlayStation 5 and Microsoft Windows that was released on September 19, 2024.
 The game was released in celebration of the series' 20th anniversary and 30th anniversary of Power Pros series, with Shohei Ohtani as the ambassador.
 It is also the first time in the series that the game title is written in two-year increments.
 This is the first mainline game that made for a Microsoft's product since Pro Yakyū Spirits 3 for Xbox 360.

-Although this was the first game of the series that no longer use the brand name eBaseball for the game title, the brand name eBaseball was used as the name of a new game engine for the ninth generation of video game consoles based on Unreal Engine 5, called as eBaseball Engine.
+Although this was the only game of the series that no longer use the brand name eBaseball for the game title, the brand name eBaseball was used as the name of a new game engine for the ninth generation of video game consoles based on Unreal Engine 5, called as eBaseball Engine.

 eBaseball: MLB PRO SPIRIT

-eBaseball: MLB PRO SPIRIT is the first game of the series featuring Major League Baseball, featuring all the 30 stadiums and players of 2024 season and featuring the National League MVP Shohei Ohtani as the cover athete.
+eBaseball: MLB PRO SPIRIT is the first game of the series featuring Major League Baseball, featuring all the 30 stadiums and players of 2024 season and featuring the National League MVP Shohei Ohtani as the cover athlete.
 It was also as the first game of the series that released worldwide.

 The gameplay is largely based on Professional Baseball Spirits A, where the players need to collect virtual cards and build own team in various modes.

+eBaseball: PRO SPIRIT

+eBaseball: PRO SPIRIT is a baseball simulation video game developed by Konami and PawaPuro Productions for the PlayStation 5 and Microsoft Windows that was released in March 2026.
+It was also as the second game of the series that released worldwide.

+The gameplay is largely based on its predecessor Professional Baseball Spirits 2024 - 2025.
+But unlike its predecessor, the game was designed as a free-to-play digital video game, but unlike eFootball it does not include microtransactions.

+It also acts as a free demo for eBaseball: PRO SPIRIT 2026.

+eBaseball: PRO SPIRIT 2026

+Pro Spirits 2026 (プロ野球スピリッツ2026, Pro Yakyū Spirits 2026) is a baseball simulation video game developed by Konami and PawaPuro Productions for the PlayStation 5 and Microsoft Windows that was released in July 2026.
+It is also the first game of the series that released worldwide that features the Nippon Professional Baseball licence.

+It is also the first game since 2009 that features the World Baseball Classic licence, although, due to MLB:The Show 26 holding the licensing of the WBC, the WBC mode was launched exclusively in Japan and Asian markets only.